DouglasNeuroInformatics/OpenDataCapture/docs/features/administering-instruments.md

 ### Step 2: Enter Demographic Information

 Next, the user is required to enter the demographics information for the subject in question.
 This data is used to compute the subject's unique ID, and link the record to this individual in the database.

-> **Important Note:** This will be replaced in the future as it is cumbersome for users.
-Potential options include autofill or the subject's hospital ID.
+If there is an active subject, this is filled in automatically.

 ### Step 3: Complete the Instrument